facebook/react-native-website/docs/_getting-started-linux-android.md

 <h3>Java Development Kit</h3>

-React Native requires at least the version 8 of the Java SE Development Kit (JDK).
+React Native currently recommends version 11 of the Java SE Development Kit (JDK).
+You may encounter problems using higher JDK versions.
 You may download and install [OpenJDK](http://openjdk.java.net) from [AdoptOpenJDK](https://adoptopenjdk.net/) or your system packager.
-You may also [Download and install Oracle JDK 14](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) if desired.

 <h3>Android development environment</h3>